-Certain published amendments to IFRS Accounting Standards, that are not mandatory for accounting periods ending December 31, 2023, have not been early adopted by the Fund.
-These changes are not expected to have a material impact on the Fund in the current or future reporting periods.
+Certain amendments to IFRSs and Accounting Standards, issued that are not mandatory for reporting periods ending December 31, 2024 have not been early adopted by the Fund.

 3. Critical accounting estimates and judgements

 The Fund makes certain estimates and assumptions regarding the future.
 Estimates and judgments are continually evaluated based on historical experience and other factors, including expectations of future events that are believed to be reasonable under the circumstances.
 In the future, actual outcome may differ from these estimates and assumptions.
 The estimates and assumptions that have a significant risk of causing a material adjustment to the carrying amounts of assets and liabilities within the next financial year are discussed below.